RTEMS/rtems-docs/c-user/config/mpci.rst

     options are assumed to be provided.

 NOTES:
-    This has no impact unless RTEMS was built with the ``--enable-multiprocessing`` build configuration option.
+    This configuration option shall be undefined if the multiprocessing support is not enabled (e.g. RTEMS was built without the ``--enable-multiprocessing`` build configuration option).
+Otherwise a compile time error in the configuration file will occur.

 .. index:: CONFIGURE_EXTRA_MPCI_RECEIVE_SERVER_STACK